Skip to content

 One readiness score.
 Always know where you stand.

-An adaptive study plan that counts down to your ANZCA Primary exam date and tells you what to study next.
-A single readiness score blends coverage, accuracy, retention and consistency into one number out of 100, so you can see at a glance whether you are tracking ahead or behind pace.
+An adaptive study plan that counts down to your ANZCA Primary date and tells you what to study next.
+A single readiness score blends coverage, accuracy, retention, and consistency into one number out of 100, so you can see at a glance whether you're tracking ahead or behind pace.

 • Days-to-exam countdown and pace tracking, ahead or behind